cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

 Custom Mapping of Storage Providers
 ===================================
-When creating a namespace, the underlying storage can also be configured per namespace.
+When creating a namespace, the underlying storage provider can also be configured per namespace.
 For example, a custom HBase namespace, Hive database, or HDFS directory can be specified to be used for data in a particular namespace.
 See :ref:`Namespace Configurations <http-restful-api-namespace-configs>`.

 When configuring these, CDAP will not manage the lifecycle of these entities; they must exist